-The University of Hawaii Cancer Center continues their research through clinical trials.
+The University of Hawaiʻi Cancer Center continues its research through clinical trials.
 Clinical trials allow eligible mesothelioma patients to try emerging treatments that have not yet become available to everyone.
-The cancer center acknowledges that cancers like malignant mesothelioma can be very aggressive, and standard treatment options may not be the best option for all patients.
+The cancer center acknowledges that cancers like malignant mesothelioma can be very aggressive.
+Standard mesothelioma treatment options may not be the best option for all patients.

 - Cancer research